Prerequisites: Functional Interfaces in Java, Lambda Functions

 SomeFunction(a, b, getSquare);

 Sometimes, a lambda expression only calls an existing method.
 In those cases, it looks clear to refer to the existing method by name.
-The method references can do this, they are compact, easy-to-read as compared to lambda expression .
+The method references can do this, they are compact, easy-to-read as compared to lambda expressions.
 A method reference is the shorthand syntax for a lambda expression that contains just one method call.
-Here’s the general syntax of a method reference:
+Here’s the general syntax of a

-// To refer a method in a object
+A. To refer to a method in an object

 Object :: methodName

-Following is the example of a lambda expression which just call a single method in its entire execution:
+Following is an illustration of a lambda expression that just calls a single method in its entire execution:

 list.forEach(s -> System.out.println(s));

-To make the code clear and compact, In above example one can turn lambda expression into a method reference:
+To make the code clear and compact, In the above example, one can turn lambda expression into a method reference:

 list.forEach(System.out::println);